openenclave/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

 preprocessing.

-The last thing worth noting is that Open Enclave doesn't support nested ECall (i.e., an ECall in the context of an OCall) like the Intel SGX SDK does.
+The last thing worth noting is that Open Enclave doesn't support nested ECall (i.e., an ECall in the context of an OCall) like the Intel SGX SDK for Linux does.
 Existing enclaves making use of nested ECalls need to be reworked to be compatible with the Open Enclave SDK.

 ## Port C/C++ Source Code